Targets: Frequently Asked Questions

 Will the targets be published?

-The chosen targets will be published on WGEA’s Data Explorer – wgea.gov.au/Data-Explorer – alongside the employer’s data that is already published there.
+The chosen targets will be published on WGEA’s Data Explorer alongside the employer’s data that is already published there.

-They will also be detailed in the employer’s Executive Summary, which is required to be provided by the CEO to the governing body.
+They will also be detailed in the employer’s Executive Summary, which is required to be provided to the governing body by the CEO.

-What happens if an employer does not achieve their targets in time?
+What happens if an employer does not select their targets or achieve their targets in 3 years?

 Take Action